BhushanKinholkar/todolistapplication/README.md

 To use the application, open your browser and navigate to https://todomvc.com/examples/react/dist/

 **Testing**
-How and What is Being Tested
 We use Playwright for end-to-end testing to ensure the application behaves as expected.

-End-to-End Tests: Test the entire application workflow.

 **We used the Page Object Model (POM)**